ignition-devs/ignition-api-8.1/README.md

 # Description
-This repository consists of the following projects:
+This repository consists of the following packages:
-* python

-## python
-The python project consists of the following packages:
 * incendium
 * java
 * javax